GeoGuessr theory · Region

 Bollard

-Shape: Cuboid with a flat or pointed top
+Stone cuboid with a flat or pointed top.

-Reflector: White painted rectangle on one side, 2 little white circles on another.
-No reflectors possible
+White painted rectangle reflector on one side, 2 little white circles on another (sometimes).
+No reflectors are possible

 Street Abbreviation